froggyos/froggyos.github.io/versions/1.14/README.md

 ``` -->
 ## Input
 ### Define a File Argument
 File arguments are passed in the terminal when running the program.
-The `filearg` keyword will create an **immutable** variable in the format of `filearg_[variable name]` and cannot override other variable values, even if that variable is mutable.
 The order they are defined will determine the order that they are passed in the terminal.
 You cannot use spaces in file arguments.
+The `filearg` keyword will replace itself with the line `set [variable name] = "[input]">coerce("[variable type]")` after the input is received.
 ```
-filearg [variable name:S] [type:S]
+filearg [variable name:R]

 ## default usage
+str name = ""
+num age = 0
-filearg "name" "String"
+filearg %name
-filearg "age" "Number"
+filearg %age
 out "hello I am $|Filearg_name| and I am $|Filearg_age| years old"

 ## when running the program
 C:/Home> st [program name] [arg1] [arg2]
-C:/Home> st about_froggy "froggy" 7
+C:/Home> st [program name] froggy 7
  hello I am froggy and I am 7 years old
 ```
 ### Typeable Input
 The `ask` keyword will not create a new variable and cannot overwrite other variable values, even if that variable is mutable.
-After input, the interpreter will replace the `ask` keyword line with `set [variable name] = "[input]">coerce([variable type])`.
-If you do not include the comma, you will recieve a `TypeError: Missing expected [type]` error.
-The whitespace around the comma is not required, but is recommended for readability.
+After input, the interpreter will replace the `ask` keyword line with `set [variable name] = "[input]">coerce("[variable type]")`.
 ```
 ask [variable:R],[prefix:S]